 Hearsay is evidence made outside of court, not under oath, that is offered as evidence to prove the truth of the matter asserted.
 For example, testimony from another person who heard someone else say that they saw you holding up a liquor store, which is the subject of the violation, is hearsay.

 Obviously, anyone charged with a probation violation needs knowledgeable and skilled criminal defense representation.
 In many cases, your attorney can speak to the prosecutor and resolve the matter without you being arrested and held in jail.
-Hire a reputable criminal defense attorney if you are charged with a probation violation since your freedom and future is at stake.
+Hire a reputable probation attorney if you are charged with a probation violation since your freedom and future is at stake.